A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

 where $\mathcal{J}_{b_1}$ indexes those instantiations of the morphism $a_2$ whose domain is instantiated to the co-domain of $b_1$.
 Thus, in total, we receive a conjunction of constraints of the form

-where $B_1$ ranges over the possibilities to instantiate $C_1$ in $T$ and $B_2$ over those to instantiate $C_2$ in a way conformant to the instantiation chosen for $B_1$.
+where $B_1$ ranges over the possibilities to instantiate $C_1$ in $T$ and $B_2$ over those to instantiate $C_2$ in a way conformant to $B_1$, the instantiation chosen for $C_1$.

 Given $T$ as introduced in Fig.~\ref{fig:CRA-example-solution-T} in Example~\ref{ex:container-and-subgraph}, for $\clb$ the graph $C_1$ can be instantiated in three different ways, mapping its single node of type \textsf{Method} to one of the \textsf{Methods M1, M2, M3} of $T$.
-For each such instantiation of $C_1$, $C_2$ (and the morphism from $C_1$ to $C_2$) can be instantiated conformantly by mapping its \textsf{Method} in the same way, its \textsf{Class} to one of the \textsf{Classes C1, \dots, C6} of $T$, and the \textsf{encapsulates}-edge accordingly. \qedhere \end{example}
+For each such instantiation of $C_1$, $C_2$ (and the morphism from $C_1$ to $C_2$) can be instantiated compatibly by mapping its \textsf{Method} in the same way, its \textsf{Class} to one of the \textsf{Classes C1, \dots, C6} of $T$, and the \textsf{encapsulates}-edge accordingly.
+Figure~\ref{fig:CRA-constraint-lowerbound-SubT-unsimplified} shows one of the conjuncts of the resulting constraint $\clbSubT{T}$, namely the one mapping $C_1$'s node to \textsf{Method M1}.